santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 ___
 - **Casting Time:** 1 bonus action
 - **Range:** touch
-- **Components:** M (A weapon created by *Living Weapon*)
+- **Components:** V, S, M (A weapon created by *Living Weapon*)
 - **Duration:** 1 minute

-Touching a weapon that has been created by the *Living Weapon* cantrip you enhance its power for the duration, growing a wood blade of any color, out of your staff, transforming it into a living scythe.
+Touching a weapon that has been created by the *Living Weapon* cantrip you enhance its power for the duration, growing a wood blade of any color, out of your staff, transforming it into a **living scythe**.

-For the duration your weapon and spells now deal an extra 1d6 magic damage of the spell/weapon damage, and you may cast the spells Extending Vines, Caltrops's Spines and Wall of Plants for free, at their lowest levels, for the duration as long as you know them.
+For the duration your weapon and spells now deal an extra 1d6 magic damage of the weapon/spell damage, and you may cast the spells Extending Vines, Caltrops's Spines and Wall of Plants for free, at their lowest levels, for the duration as long as you know them.

 The spells can be upcasted if you pay the necesary cost, minus the initial cost, which is free.